Daviddaill/Daviddaill/README.md

 - 🌱 I'm a newly certified **Front-End Engineer** !

-- 👨‍💻 All of my projects are available at [my portfolio](https://portfolio-1-daviddaill.vercel.app/)
+- 👨‍💻 All of my projects are available at [daviddaillere.com](https://daviddaillere.com)

 - 📫 How to reach me **dailleredavid@gmail.com**